- Security Options

 Workflow options contain Workflow color information.
 Workflow Item color and Workflow End color used in Document tracking can be configured here.

-Default configurations for Service Instances can be provided here.
+Service instance default configurations can be provided here.
 These default configurations are set on a service instance when a new service instance is created.

 Default JVM Configurations